Posted October 29, 2025

 I’ve heard a lot about voting by mail.
 Can I do that?

 Many states are allowing voters to mail in their ballots in advance of Election Day.
-Your state may require you to have a valid excuse to vote by mail, such as being unable to get to your polling place due to illness, injury or disability or being an out-of-state college student.
+Your state may require you to have a valid excuse to vote by mail, such as being unable to get to your polling place due to illness, injury or disability, or being an out-of-state college student.
 Acceptable excuses vary by state, as do the deadlines by which you need to apply for a mail-in ballot.

-All Pennsylvania voters can vote by mail.
-The 2024 deadline to apply for a mail-in ballot in Pennsylvania is Oct.
-29. Your completed ballot must be received by 8 p.m. on Election Day.
+If you have not already applied for a mail-in ballot, you may want to plan on voting in person.
+If you have applied for one, your completed ballot must be received by 8 p.m. on Election Day.
 It can be returned by mail or in person at your County Election Office.
-Find out about your state’s requirements and deadlines.

 I mailed in my ballot.
 How do I know if it was received?

 If you have already voted by mail or absentee ballot, you can track the status of your ballot using this state-by-state guide.
-If you are voting by mail in Pennsylvania, you can track the status of your ballot.
+If you are voting by mail in Pennsylvania, you can track the status of your ballot

 For more information, visit Temple Votes